Weber Spirit II vs Genesis II: Which Gas Grill to Buy?

 The Honest Case Against Each

-The Genesis E-325S costs $849.
-At that price, you are getting close to the range where a quality pellet grill or a kamado enters the conversation, and both offer capabilities a gas grill cannot match regardless of price.
-The Weber Genesis does not smoke food in any meaningful way, and it does not hold temperature on a 12-hour brisket cook.
-Gas grills are fast, convenient, and reliable in rain or cold.
-The Genesis is an outstanding gas grill.
-But if your outdoor cooking ambitions run toward low-and-slow BBQ, smoking brisket, or wood-fired pizza, the $849 would build a better setup in a different direction.
+The Genesis E-325 asks you to pay a real premium, and it lands close to the range where a quality pellet grill or a kamado enters the conversation, both of which offer capabilities a gas grill cannot match.
+The Genesis does not smoke food in any meaningful way and it will not hold a steady temperature through a 12-hour brisket.
+Gas grills are fast, convenient, and reliable in rain or cold, and the Genesis is an outstanding one.
+But if your outdoor cooking ambitions run toward low-and-slow BBQ, smoking brisket, or wood-fired pizza, that money would build a better setup in a different direction.

 What I'd Buy Today

-Get the Weber Spirit II E-310 on Amazon
+Get the Weber Spirit E-310 on Amazon

-Get the Weber Genesis E-325S on Amazon
+Get the Weber Genesis E-325 on Amazon

 ## What to Avoid

-Avoid the Genesis E-325S if you will not use the side burner.
-That is the feature that carries the most weight in justifying the $320 premium over the Spirit II.
-If your cooking routine does not involve simmering sauces, keeping sides warm, or running two simultaneous heat sources, you are paying for infrastructure you will not use.
-Buy the Spirit II and spend the difference on something you will actually cook on.
+Avoid the Genesis E-325 if you will not use the Sear Zone or the extra cooking space.
+Those are the features that carry the most weight in justifying the premium over the Spirit.
+If your cooking routine is weeknight dinners for a small household, you are paying for capability you will not use.
+Buy the Spirit and spend the difference on something you will actually cook on.

 For the full gas grill category across five models and three price tiers, Best Gas Grill covers the complete field including the Napoleon Prestige 500 and Char-Broil performance grills.
+And if you want app control, both lines now come in 2026 Wi-Fi Smart versions, compared in my Weber 2026 smart grills guide.

 As an Amazon Associate, we earn from qualifying purchases.